Jami-tsm/Jami-tsm/README.md

 ## About Me

-As a junior at RIT pursuing a Bachelor’s in Computer Science, I am passionate about software development and problem-solving.
-Currently, I’m working at GTRI in the Open Source Development Branch, contributing to radar and electronic warfare (EW) products.
+As a junior at RIT pursuing a Bachelor’s in Software Engineering, I am passionate about software development and problem-solving.
+Currently, This semester I worked at GTRI in the Open Source Development Branch, contributing to radar and electronic warfare (EW) products.
 My experience spans C++, Python, and Java, with a strong focus on building efficient and impactful solutions.
 I’m always eager to learn and take on new challenges in the field of software engineering.

 ## Interests